 The Catholic Chaplaincy seeks to serve those who are united in Catholic life and worship, those who are attracted to the Catholic faith, and the larger Tufts community.
 Foremost among its services is the celebration of the Catholic worship, the Eucharist and other Sacraments, along with preparation for the sacramental life of the Church.
 Pastoral counseling, spiritual direction, retreats, study groups, and prayer groups extend this ministry to the many dimensions of the lives of students and others in the university community.
 Availability and presence for students in times of crisis, personal loss, and other difficulties is a priority of this ministry.
 Outreach in service is encouraged through student involvement in the youth and other ministries of the Catholic parishes in the local community.
 The Catholic Chaplain also welcomes the opportunities to participate in the academic study of religion and exploration of ethical issues on all Tufts campuses.
 Learn more about the Catholic Chaplaincy here.

 The Hindu Chaplaincy works in partnership with the Hindu Students Council (HSC) to provide opportunities for nourishing the mind, body, spirit and soul.
 Across the spectrum of philosophical, spiritual and religious understandings of what it means to be Hindu, we offer worship services, collaborative spiritual engagement, celebration of religious rituals and holidays, education, fellowship, and spiritual care for Hindu students, faculty, and staff at Tufts.
 Retreats, study groups, service opportunities, and interfaith activities support the community in integrating their faith practices into their academic and personal lives on and off campus.
 In addition, the Hindu Chaplain is committed to educating the campus at large about Hinduism and connecting the Hindu community to the rest of the campus through dialogue, social activities, and community service with different religious, ethnic, and cultural groups both on campus and off.
 The Hindu chaplain supports the exploration of classical and contemporary themes at the intersections of where our participants live, work, imagine, and relax.
+Learn more about the Hindu Chaplaincy here.

 The Tufts Humanist Chaplaincy serves students of a variety of backgrounds, including Humanists, atheists, agnostics, the spiritual but not religious, and otherwise nonreligious students who might find chaplaincy resources helpful.
 Recognizing that nonreligious students find care and support through a wide variety of different practices, the Humanist Chaplain serves to help each individual find strength in their own way, be it through reflection, meditation, community, or social action.
 By working individually with students as well as in small groups, the Humanist in Residence is tasked with helping students find mutual support and care through shared experience.
 For students interested in interfaith dialogue and service, the Humanist Chaplaincy serves as an advocate for nontheist inclusion in pluralistic community.
 Insofar as there are many challenges in college life common to the secular and the spiritual, all students are welcome and encouraged to seek out the support of the Humanist chaplaincy resources.
 Learn more about the Humanist Chaplaincy here.